-Tentative Course Outline: This is an approximate schedule to give you an overview of the course.
+Tentative Course Outline: The approximate schedule below will give you an overview of the course.
 I reserve the right to make adjustments as needed to keep the course on track.
-Due dates for the two exams, the Blackboard ("BB") assignments, and data analysis ("DA") assignments are given in bold; all due times are 11:59 p.m. central time.
-Readings from the supplemental Business Statistics textbook by Sharpe et al. are indicated by "Chapter <number>."
-These topics are covered in handouts I provide on Blackboard.
-Readings from my material are priority.
-The purpose of the textbook is to give you an alternative-but equivalent-perspective on the material.
+Due dates for the two exams and data analysis ("DA") assignments are given in bold.
+Due dates shown for Blackboard assignments are suggested (see "Blackboard Assignments" above); they are all due by Wednesday, 5/9, at 11:59 p.m.
+Readings from the textbook by Sharpe et al. are indicated by "Chapter <number>."
+Readings from my material are required.
+Readings from the textbook are optional.